makhtardiouf/qirda/README.md

  FEATURES

 	* Accepted file types: jpg, png, wav, vcf
-    	* File sending in single-thread mode
-	* File receiving in multi-thread mode
+	* Files are transmitted in single-thread mode and received in multi-thread mode
 	* Receiving mode toggable with one click
 	* System tray icon support with context menu
 	* Detecting irda enabled devices nearby is NOT yet implemented.

  BUILDING QIRDA